-The Modern Language Association seeks submissions from students of exemplary research papers written in MLA style for publication in “Writing with MLA Style,” a collection of student essays to appear online.
+The Modern Language Association seeks submissions from students of exemplary research papers written in MLA style for publication in “Writing with MLA Style,” a collection of student essays published online annually.

-Essays will be evaluated by the MLA’s editorial team for eligibility, and a committee of teachers will then select essays for “Writing with MLA Style” according to the criteria below.
+Submissions will first be evaluated for eligibility.
+Then a committee of teachers will read eligible submissions and select essays for “Writing with MLA Style” according to the criteria below.
 Separate review committees will be established for submissions from high school and postsecondary writers.

 Length: 2,000–3,000 words.
 Works-cited-list entries do not count toward the word limit.

 Age: Authors of student essays must be at least 13 years of age at the time of submission.